0xAdiyat/0xAdiyat/README.md

 ---

-## Client Projects And Personal Apps on The Stores And Vault
+## Client Projects And Private Apps on The Stores And Vault

 <table>